Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Methods

 \subsection{Scalar Dissipation Rate and Mixture Fraction}

-\addvspace{10pt} Instead of strain rate, scalar dissipation rate, $\chi$, is commonly used to classify extinction in flamelet modeling.
+\addvspace{10pt} Instead of strain rate, scalar dissipation rate (SDR), $\chi$, is commonly used to classify extinction in flamelet modeling.
 Beginning with Eq.
-(18), conservation of mixture fraction $Z$, an ODE for scalar dissipation rate (SDR) can be derived in terms of the similarity variable $f$ and other quantities known once Eq.
-(12-16) have been solved.
+(25), conservation of mixture fraction $Z$, an ODE for SDR can be derived in terms of the similarity variable $f$ and other quantities known once Eq.
+(15-19) have been solved.
 The resultant equation, Eq.
-(19), is a linear, homogeneous ODE with known boundary conditions, when formulated in terms of the mixture fraction which varies between 0 and 1.
+(26), is a linear, homogeneous ODE with known boundary conditions when formulated in terms of the mixture fraction which varies from 0 to 1.

 Multiplication by $2(dZ/dy)$ results in a first-order ODE for SDR.